jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ### Qualifying questions for Microsoft Dev Box

 - Check first qualifying questions for Windows 365 option as Microsoft Dev Box has similar setup.
 Make sure you understand differentiators described above.
+- Do you have an use case which is based on desktop for developers?
+If yes, Microsoft Dev Box can be good option.
 - Microsoft Dev Box offers limited number of SKUs.
 See here: <https://azure.microsoft.com/en-us/pricing/details/dev-box/>.
 Do you think it fits into the requirements?
 If yes, Microsoft Dev Box can be good option.

 ### Resources